 What is the difference between a host and an end system?
 List several different types of end systems.
 Is a Web server an end system?

-- A host is a general term that refers to any device or computer connected to a network, while an end system is a specific category of hosts tha
+- A host is a general term that refers to any device or computer connected to a network, while an end system is a specific category of hosts that are the source or destination of data transmission in a network.
+And yes, a web server is an end system.

+List of several systems:

+Personal Computer, Workstations, web servers, e-mail servers, television, mobiles.

-2. Describe the protocol that might be used by two people having a telephonic conversation to initiate and end the conversation, i.e., the way that they talk.
+Describe the protocol that might be used by two people having a telephonic conversation to initiate and end the conversation, i.e., the way that they talk.

+The Session Initiation Protocol (SIP) is a signaling protocol used for initiating, maintaining, and terminating communication sessions that include voice, video and messaging applications.
+SIP is used in Internet telephony, in private IP telephone systems, as well as mobile phone calling over LTE (VoLTE).

-3. Why are standards important for protocols?
+Why are standards important for protocols?

+This helps fuel compatibility and interoperability and simplifies product development, and speeds time-to-market.

 4. List four access technologies.
 Classify each one as home access, enterprise access, or wide-area wireless access.

+Dial up modem –home access

+Hybrid fiber-coaxial cable –home access

+Wireless LAN – enterprise access

+3G, 4G services – wide area wireless access

 5. Is HFC transmission rate dedicated or shared among users?
 Are collisions possible in a downstream HFC channel?
 Why or why not?

+HFC bandwidth is shared among the users.
+On the downstream channel, all packets emanate from a single source, namely, the head end.
+Thus, there are no collisions in the downstream channel.

 6. What access network technologies would be most suitable for providing internet access in rural areas?

+Satellite internet is a type of broadband internet that uses satellites in space to transmit data between a dish on your property and a ground station.
+Satellite internet can reach remote and rural areas where other wireless technologies are not available, and it can offer speeds up to 100 Mbps.

 7. Dial-up modems and DSL both use the telephone line (a twisted-pair copper cable) as their transmission medium.
 Why then is DSL much faster than dial-up access?

+Dialup is slower because it uses much less bandwidth than DSL.
+A modem uses only 4 kHz of the available spectrum, while DSL can use up to 4 MHz, which is 1000 more.
+DSL also uses more sophisticated modulation techniques.

 8. What are some of the physical media that Ethernet can run over?

+Ethernet most commonly runs over twisted-pair copper wire.
+It also can run over fibers optic links.

 9. HFC, DSL, and FTTH are all used for residential access.
 For each of these access technologies, provide a range of transmission rates and comment on whether the transmission rate is shared or dedicated.

+Dial-up modems:

+Transmission rate: 56 Kbps, Broad cast medium device.

+HFC(Hybrid fiber-coaxial cable ):

+Transmission rate: 10 Mbps to 30 Mbps.
+Shared broad cast medium.

+DSL(Digital subscriber line ):

+Transmission rate: <5Mbps, Dedicated broad cast medium.

+FTTH(Fiber To The Home ):

+Transmission rate: Approximately 20Mbps.
+Shared broad cast medium.

 10. Describe the different wireless technologies you use during the day and their characteristics.
 If you have a choice between multiple technologies, why do you prefer one over another?

+WiFi, Bluetooth, Cellular network.
+I preferred WiFi over the other two technologies since I always use internet when browsing online and it’s better than cellular network.